Medical negligence

 Call us now on: 0330 041 5869

-Frequently asked questions about NHS medical negligence:
+Frequently asked questions about NHS negligence claims

 Will I have to attend a medical examination as part of an NHS medical negligence claim?

 Where your claim has been accepted, it will be necessary for an independent medical expert to review your medical records to determine the extent of your injuries or illness and how quickly you could be reasonably expected to recover.
-In some cases, it may be necessary to have a physical examination, though it may also be possible to rearrange an appointment online or over the phone.
+In some cases, it may be necessary to have a physical examination, though it may also be possible to arrange an appointment online or over the phone.

 No matter who your healthcare provider was, you are entitled to make a claim for medical negligence if you’ve been injured or made ill due to substandard care.
 In the case where you’ve been referred to a private healthcare provider who has breached their duty of care, your claim would be made against them, not the NHS.